m00nyONE/HodorReflexes/README.md

 Originally written by @andy.s, this is a complete rewrite and rebrand of the addon to use modern libraries and APIs.

-Install guide:
+# Install Guide

-1. Download the following libraries and put them into your AddOns folder (or just use Minion): `LibAddonMenu-2.0`, `LibGroupCombatStats`, `LibGroupBroadcast`, `LibCombat`, `LibDebugLogger`, `LibCustomNames`, `LibCustomIcons`.
-Most likely you already have them installed.
+1. Download the required libraries (`LibAddonMenu-2.0`, `LibGroupCombatStats`, `LibGroupBroadcast`, `LibCombat`, `LibDebugLogger`, `LibCustomNames`, `LibCustomIcons`) and place them in the AddOns folder. (or just use Minion)
-2. Install this addon, make sure it's enabled and all dependencies are up-to-date in the in-game add-ons list.
+2. Install and enable the addon in the in-game add-ons list, ensuring all dependencies are up-to-date.
-3. Once you've joined a group that also uses HodorReflexes or a similar addon built upon LibGroupCombatStats, you'll start seeing ultimate/dps data.
+3. Join a group using HodorReflexes or a similar addon built upon LibGroupCombatStats to start viewing shared data.

-To reposition the lists you need to unlock UI in the addon settings.

-Q&A:

-1. How does this addon work?
-   - it uses LibGroupCombatStats to get it's data.
-LibGroupCombatStats shares the ultimate/dps/hps data with your group members.
-It uses ZoS new Broadcast API introduced in U45 which replaces the old hacky way of sending MapPings back and forth between group members to share small amounts of data.

-2. Does it conflict with Raid Notifier or other addons sharing DPS or ULT data?
-   - no
+# Usage
+- Unlock and reposition UI elements via the addon settings or by typing `/hodor test` when not in a group.

+# Technical Details
+- The addon relies on `LibGroupCombatStats` to view ultimate/DPS/HPS data among group members.
+If you use a different addon that also uses this library, you'll be able to see each other's data.
+- It uses the ZoS Broadcast API, which replaces older hacky methods like MapPings for data sharing.